rbalsleyMSFT/FFU/README.md

 **BuildFFUVM.ps1**

-- Rebuilt how the scripts many switches (41) are utilized with a config.ini file.
+- Rebuilt how the scripts many switches (48) are utilized with a config.ini file.
 1 is True, 0 is False.
-All file names assume the files will be located in the folder the script is being executed from.
+All file paths must be **without** starting and ending quotes.
 - Added Clear-InstallAppsandSysprep function to Get-FFUEnvironment function.
 - Added code to download the latest Winget package manager.
 - Added code to install the latest Winget package manager to the InstallAppsandSysprep.cmd.